Melanella attenuata

 Melanella attenuata is a species of sea snail, a marine gastropod mollusk in the family Eulimidae.
 The species is one of many species known to exist within the genus, Melanella.

+Description

+The length of the shell attains 11 mm, its diameter 2.25 mm.

+(Described as Melanella rossinsulae) The shell is elongately subulate, semi‑opaque, and white.
+It has 17 whorls, which are flattened, not convex, smooth, polished, and shining.
+The suture is linear.
+The columellar margin is oblique.
+The outer lip (labrum) is acute and slightly bent inwards over the aperture.
+The aperture is slightly oblique and narrowly, somewhat elongately triangular in outline.

 Distribution

 This species occurs off the following locations: